vvverma/helper-scripts/README.md

 # helper-scripts
-Helper scripts needed on host system to ease work-flow
+Helper scripts needed on host system to ease work-flow in Embedded Linux environment